patchthecode/patchthecode.github.io/DateCellConfiguration.md

 > }
 > ```
 >
-> Also: This function is called for every displayed cell on the calendar.
+> Also, the `willDisplayCell` function is called for every displayed cell on the calendar.
 Keep the code here fast and effecient.

 This delegate function provides you with **more than enough** information you can use to configure your cell.
 It provides you with the following: